Best Smart Home Gym Systems (2026)

 With 440 lbs of electromagnetic resistance — nearly double the closest competitor — the Vitruvian Trainer+ is the only platform-based smart gym that approaches barbell-level loads for squats and deadlifts.
 Its algorithms read motion 1,000 times per second for real-time eccentric/concentric adjustments.
 Its platform-based design takes up just 3.5 sq ft, making it the most space-efficient option for heavy training.
 Limitation: without the V-Frame accessory, high-attachment work (lat pulldowns, overhead press) requires adaptation. [src2, src5, src8]

 OxeFit's XS1 series, now available on Amazon (Peak and Flow variants), is the only smart gym that combines digital cable resistance with force-plate measurement of weight distribution and left/right asymmetry in real time.
 The 250 lb resistance ceiling matches Tonal but XS1 adds rowing, kayak/canoe simulation, ski cross, and digitally controlled Pilates from a single tower.
-The $49.99/month membership has a 12-month initial commitment.
-Best for athletes rehabbing injury, training around asymmetry, or wanting cardio + strength + Pilates in one machine. [src5]
+The Amazon list price has climbed sharply to $6,348 in 2026 (with XS1 Flow at $5,848), and the $49.99/month membership has a 12-month initial commitment.
+Best for athletes rehabbing injury, training around asymmetry, or wanting cardio + strength + Pilates in one machine, but the new pricing makes this the most expensive option in the category. [src5]

 Best Mid-Range Wall-Mounted: amp (~$1,995 + $23/mo)